-I was born in 1962 in Utrecht, the Netherlands, but have been raised in Eindhoven, where I have lived for most of my life.
+I was born in 1962 in Utrecht, the Netherlands, but was raised in Eindhoven, where I have lived for most of my life.

 Professionally, I have been involved in procurement with various companies in the Netherlands and Belgium.

 As for my spare time, my two passions are scale modelling and scuba diving.
-The latter unfortunately at a rather low profile for some time already,
+The latter unfortunately at a low profile nowadays,

 but I am a certified PADI Master Scuba Diver Trainer and have worked full time in Egypt in that capacity in the past.